krist00fer/azure-in-three-hours/README.md

   * PowerShell
   * Azure CLI
 * Azure Resource Manager
-  * Calling the APIs manually
+  * Calling the APIs - Using Chrome App Postman in order to call the REST APIs directly
   * Templates

 ### Web